DevOpsDolapo/DevOps_Projects/PROJECT 10/ReadMe.md

 ## Implementing a DevOps Tooling Website Solution

 The aim of this project is to build a comprehensive DevOps tooling website solution using a 3-tier architecture like we did in the last project.
-We'll be exploring the integration of various tools and technologies to create a unified platform to aid effective collaboration, automation, and efficiency between the software development and operations teams.
+We'll be exploring the integration of various tools and technologies to create a unified platform that can aid effective collaboration, automation, and efficiency between the software development and operations teams.

+Just like